Resource theory of unextendibility and non-asymptotic quantum capacity: Framework for the resource theory of k -unextendibility

 \subsubsection{Properties of \texorpdfstring{$k$}{k}-unextendible divergences of a bipartite state}

 In this section, we discuss some of the properties of an unextendible generalized divergence, focusing first on the quantity derived from quantum relative entropy.
 The $k$-unextendible relative entropy of a state $\rho_{AB}$ is given by Definition~\ref{def:unext-gen-div-state}, by replacing $\bf{D}$ with the quantum relative entropy $D$.
+In particular, we prove several properties of unextendible relative entropy, including uniform continuity (Lemma~\ref{prop:continuity}), faithfulness (Lemma~\ref{prop:faithfulness}), subadditivity, additivity under tensor-product states (Lemma~\ref{prop:subadditivity}), and convexity (Lemma~\ref{prop:convexity}).

 We begin by proving the uniform continuity of unextendible relative entropy.
-In order to do so, we use the following result \cite{Win16} concerning the relative entropy distance with respect to any closed, convex set $C$ of states, or more generally positive semi-definite operators $\mc{B}_+(\mc{H}_A)$:
+In order to do so, we use the following result \cite{Win16} concerning the relative entropy distance with respect to any closed, convex set $C$ of states, or more generally positive semi-definite operators:

 \begin{lemma}[\cite{Win16}] For a closed, convex, and bounded set $C$ of positive semi-definite operators, containing at least one of full rank, let

 be the largest variation of $D_C$.
 Then, for any two states $\rho$ and $\sigma$ for which $\frac{1}{2}\|\rho-\sigma\|_1 \leq\varepsilon$, with $\varepsilon\in [0,1]$, we have that